Tournament RULES

 1.1.5 Schedule Seating: The Tournament Organizer will generate a schedule either manually or using the Best Coast Pairings Tournament software that determines table and selection order for each game in the Preliminary Round.
 Seat schedules should attempt to prioritize, in this order: 1) playing different opponents; 2) unique play order selection positions; and 3) not seating players at tables with friends or family members.

-1.1.6 Play Order Selection: The player in the first selection position selects their chair, then color, then play order.
+1.1.6 Play Order Selection: After the map is revealed, the player in the first selection position selects their chair, then color, then play order.
 Then, the person in second position selects their color, then play order, followed by third and fourth.
 All players should sit in chairs matching their selected play order.

 1.1.7 Semi-Finals: If the tournament format includes a Semi-Final round, after three games, the 16 players with the highest rankings advance to the Semi-Finals.
 The chart below determines at which table players will play.